bamtron5/passportSession/README.md

 import * as mongoose from 'mongoose';
 import * as passport from 'passport';
 import * as jwt from 'jsonwebtoken';
+import * as session from 'express-session';
-import User from '../models/Users';
+import {User, IUser} from '../models/Users';
 let router = express.Router();

-//Express has Express.Request but the interface isn't very good...  requires overrides function setSession(req, res, next, user) {
+//Express has Express.Request but the interface isn't very good...  requires overrides function setSession(req, res, next, user: IUser) {
   let token = user.generateJWT();

   return req.logIn(user, (err) => {